 In other words, to have a wide variety of ways for the water to be captured; like trees or other vegetation, animals, tanks, ponds and of course in the soil.
 Anything that would keep the water around and help create more organic matter in the soil.
+Besides the water storage options we would try and minimize the evaporation rates by planting windbreaks and shading the soil.
 This would create a resilient network of elements with beneficial relationships.
-Not only will this end up looking like a food producing water-park, but it will also perform as an education site for planting the rain.
+Not only will this place end up looking like a food producing water-park, but it will also perform as an education site for planting the rain.

 Several different ways of harvesting, cleaning and storing water are being considered.
 In an ideal situation we would implement a version of all of these and more, but we are of course limited by time and money.
 We will most likely implement the major earthworks in one big go and then sequentially implement the other parts when time and energy permits.
 Here are some of the ideas.

 – Gravel and reed pre-filter.

 – Swales for slowing, spreading and sinking the water.
 To be planted with fruit trees.